-- Loss of Credit: When a student accumulates an excessive number of unexcused absences in any course, credit for the course(s) may be withheld.
-The Assistant Principal Academics will notify parent(s)/guardian(s) if credit will be withheld.
-Students should be aware that arriving 20 minutes late to a class may constitute an absence. - Appeals to reinstate credit: The Vice-Principal, Assistant Principal Academics, Director of Counseling and one Dean of Discipline constitutes the Review Board and will evaluate appeals from students and their parents to reinstate credit that has been withheld.
+- □ Loss of Credit: When a student accumulates 12 or more unexcused absences in any course, credit for the course(s) will be withheld.
+Students should be aware that arriving 20 minutes late to a class constitutes an absence. - Appeals to reinstate credit: The Vice-Principal, Assistant Principal Academics, Director of Counseling and one Dean of Discipline constitute the Review Board and will evaluate appeals from students and their parents to reinstate credit that has been withheld.
 Record of submitted doctor's notes for excused absences verifies their legitimacy and strengthens any appeal.
 The Review Board, with the approval of the Principal, reserves the right to reinstate or deny credit.
 If credit is denied, the student may be required to withdraw from Bishop Alemany.
-If the student is allowed to continue enrollment, denied credit must be made up. - Special Circumstances: The Counseling Office is to be notified in regard to serious illness or accidents so that appropriate adjustments can be made.
+If the student is allowed to continue enrollment, denied credit must be made up. - Special Circumstances: The Attendance and Counseling Office is to be notified in regard to serious illness or accidents so that appropriate adjustments can be made.
 In cases of hospitalization or prolonged serious illness (of five (5) school days or more), a parent must call the Counseling Office to have homework provided for the student.
-At least 24 hours notice must be given to allow the teachers time to provide an assignment.
+At least 24 hours' notice must be given to allow the teacher's time to provide an assignment.